-He stares at nothing while he waits for another cup
+He stares at nothing while he waits

-of coffee—the waitress has no idea
+for another cup of coffee—the waitress

-he’s regretting an em dash in the first quatrain
+has no idea he’s regretting an em dash

-of his most recent poem, the one about
+in the first quatrain of his most recent poem,

-the time he stood on a stool next to his mother,
+on a stool next to his mother, his cheek

-his cheek touching the cool skin of her arm
+touching the cool skin of her arm

 with her fingers and kneads the dough

-then rolls it through the press—parchment thin—
+then rolls it through the press—

-and how it glows when she holds it up to the window
+holds it up to the window where the red

-where the red bougainvillea sway—in nearly the same
+bougainvillea sway—in nearly the same

-manner he walked through the doorway today
+manner he walked through the doorway today,

-faltering, the moment he remembered
+faltering, the moment he remembered how

-how that same shade of red
+that same shade of red had matched

-of his small shoes—and her lips.
+the color of his small shoes—

 ———